 COVID-19 has changed every aspect of our personal and professional lives.

 In the midst of this pandemic, we still have an opioid epidemic.
 It is not one thing unfortunately, and the Centers for Disease Control and Prevention (CDC) describe three distinct waves of opioid-related overdose deaths.

 Given the complexity of the opioid epidemic, we have to keep working within our spheres of influence.
 For those of us in anesthesiology, that means focusing on surgical patients: improving their outcomes and providing effective perioperative pain management along with opioid stewardship.

-Through multimodal analgesia, we prevent and treat pain in a variety of ways without depending solely on opioids.
 At our institution, we offer patients regional anesthesia and have been able to decrease the amount of opioid pills that patients are given when they leave the hospital by basing the prescription on how much they use the prior day.
 Patients participate in this process, and we give them clear instructions on how to safety taper their opioids at home.

 As a representative of the American Society of Anesthesiologists (ASA), I have been able to collaborate with surgical societies such as the American Society of Breast Surgeons and the American Academy of Orthopaedic Surgeons to develop pain management recommendations and toolkits that emphasize multimodal analgesia, use of regional anesthesia techniques for targeted non-opioid pain management when it is available, and opioid safety in the hospital and at home.

 Despite the massive amount of resources, human effort, and time dedicated to the fight against COVID-19, we have still managed to make progress in decreasing opioid-related risk in the perioperative period.
 However, there is still a lot of work left to do, and our patients are depending on us.